bcgov/sso-switchover-agent/docs/environment-variables.md

  - CSS_GH_TOKEN:  The personal access token for deploying the CSS app.
  - CSS_BRANCH: `dev` for sandbox-dev agent, `main` for production-prod agent.

+## Uptime.com Status Page Integration

+The switchover agent is able to create and close incidents on uptime status pages.
+(Production is located at [https://status.loginproxy.gov.bc.ca/](https://status.loginproxy.gov.bc.ca/)).
+To do this, two environment vars must be configured:

+- UPTIME_STATUS_PAGE_ID: This integer can be found in the status page's non-vanity url for the statu page hosted by uptime.com.
+- UPTIME_STATUS_TOKEN: The credential used for the uptime.com API.
+It can be found [here](https://uptime.com/api/tokens).
 ## Preemptive Failover

 There are 4 optional environment variables if you need to schedule a failover/failback over night.
 These are: